tomjaguarpaw/tilapia/Windows10.md

 You can now access packages via PowerShell.

+If you already had PowerShell open, close it an open a new window, then:
+* run the following command: `pacman -S mingw-w64-x86_64-toolchain`
+* press enter then say yes

+Now run:
+* `which pkg-config`

+We should get the output: `/mingw64/bin/pkg-config`

-Next, to test that we're all set up, we'll test our ability to install packages.
-Close and open PowerShell, then run the following commands:
+Next, to check that we're all set up, we'll test our ability to install packages.
+Run the following commands:

 * `pacman -S mingw-w64-x86_64-cairo`
 * `cabal new-install cairo --lib`